 And if you want to be inspired by others who have tried this fasting method and had successful results, check out this testimonial by Sandra, who, after starting intermittent fasting, experienced major changes in her appearance and well-being.

 There are several downsides that you can experience if you try fasting for a whole day-long period.
 And this should come as no surprise, after all, you are not feeding your body anything for a full day!

 Let’s talk about some of the unpleasant side effects you might experience after a 24-hour fast.
 And if you have any pre-existing health conditions, you should always consult your doctor first.

 Because you are going for so long without giving your body more nutrients to work with, you might end up feeling very tired or fatigued during the fasting period.

 This might even transition into feeling irritable or cranky, but these side effects will generally wear off as you fast more frequently and your body becomes accustomed to it.

-Intermittent fasting headaches is another common side effect, which could be caused by low blood sugar, caffeine withdrawal, or dehydration.
+Headaches are another common side effect of intermittent fasting, which could be caused by low blood sugar, caffeine withdrawal, or dehydration.
 These can best be treated by drinking fluids and resting when it gets too much to bear.